Boris Roque Alvarez, Head Coach

 Following his move to Virginia in 2011, Bob joined the Rivanna Rowing Club, and assisted with coaching responsibilities under Myriam Pitts at Western Albemarle High School.
 WAHS succeeded in earning its first SRRA medal in 2014

 In 2014 Bob moved to Randolph NJ. and joined the Nereid Boat Club.
-Bob presently assists with coaching duties with Boris Alvarez at Ridgewood High School and Maroon Blades Rowing in Lyndhurst, NJ.
+Bob presently assists with coaching duties with Boris Alvarez at Ridgewood High School in Lyndhurst, NJ.

 Bob is married to Dr. Mary Laughlin and has boy-girl twins.
 Bobby and Maggie both presently reside in New York City.